esnitkin914/Comparative_Genomics/day2_morning/README.md

 prokka –setupdb
 ```

-In your day2am directory, you will find a prokka.pbs script.
+In your day2am directory, you will find a prokka.sbat script.
 Open this file using nano and change the EMAIL_ADDRESS to your email address.

 ```
-nano prokka.pbs
+nano prokka.sbat

 ```

-Now add these line at the end of the pbs script.
+Now add these line at the end of the slurm script.

 ```